tidwall/gjson/README.md

 - `@join`: Joins multiple objects into a single object.
 - `@keys`: Returns an array of keys for an object.
 - `@values`: Returns an array of values for an object.
+- `@tostr`: Converts json to a string.
+Wraps a json string.
+- `@fromstr`: Converts a string from json.
+Unwraps a json string.

 ### Modifier arguments